i-love-flamingo/flamingo-carotene/modules/flamingo-carotene-core/README.md

 # Module `flamingo-carotene-core`
-This is the core module of the flamingo-carotene library.
+This is the core module of the Flamingo Carotene library.
 It provides the "flamingo-carotene" command and the logic to load all the other modules and dispatch commands.

 ## How to use